Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on the workings of the star that sustains us.
+I can (as a teacher) help the students gain knowledge on ways to recycle, Reuse, and Reduce.

-I can (as a teacher) help the students gain information on the stages of a total solar eclipse.
+I can (as a teacher) help the students gain knowledge on the part of Earth that is turned toward the Sun.

-I can (as a teacher) help the students gain knowledge on science and pop culture hook up for the Great American Eclipse.
+I can (as a teacher) help the students gain knowledge on all 24 time zones.

-I can (as a teacher) help the students gain knowledge on the solar eclipse from Oregon to South Carolina.
+I can (as a teacher) help the students gain knowledge on the Earth’s axis and the Sun’s axis.

-I can (as a teacher) help the students gain knowledge on the eclipse of the sun.
+I can (as a teacher) help the students gain knowledge on where the shadow falls on the sundial.

 Instructional Strategies/